Our Artists

 Former art professor Steven A Ramsey's glass work has been recognized internationally for its unique style and beauty.
 Shards of broken blown glass and slivers of cane are reincorporated into colorful and highly textured vases and vessels that need to be seen to be understood—no two being alike.

-Like most self-taught painters, Sun Sohovich learned to develop her technique at her own pace.
-Working with oils allows her the time to blend colors and build up the paint with strong, confident brush strokes.
+Like most self-taught painters, Sun Sohovich learned to develop her unique technique at her own pace.
+Working with oils allows her the time to blend colors and build up layers with strong, confident brush strokes.

 Susan Brooks creates jewelry for self-expression, inspired by insects, blossoms, leaves, and animals.
 Working with precious metal clay brings an organic, flowing quality to her work and each piece is one of a kind.